CogPlatform/Notes/DEPLOY.md

 # App depolyment

 MATLAB Compiler can be used to package code into standalone programs.
 PTB has not been tested for stand-alone use, and some changes to the PTB and Titta code was necessary for things to be properly compiled.
-But once these are merged, it should be possible to build without any further problems.
+These should now be merged, and it should be possible to build without any further problems.

+Some of the files below are **PLATFORM-DEPENDENT**, and need to be changed depending on which OS is being built for.
+For example `libptbdrawtext_ftg l64.dylib` for macOS must be replaced with `libptbdrawtext_ftgl64.so.1` for 64bit Linux.
+One option is to include all of them using `-a ~/Code/Psychtoolbox-3/Psychtoolbox/PsychBasic/PsychPlugins/`.
+In addition you must change the paths to the locations on the computer.
+Normally I always install all code into `~/Code/` so that is where PTB, opticka and Titta are installed.

 The list of folders that needed to be added to compile properly, you can add them with the GUI App Bundle: